Zoila Stewart

 Zoila Rosa Stewart Lee (born 1 November 1968) is a retired Costa Rican sprinter who competed primarily in the 400 metres.
 She represented her country at two Olympic Games, in 1992 and 1996, as well as four World Championships.
-In addition she won the silver medal at the 1993 Central American and Caribbean Games and multiple medals at Central American Games.
+She won the silver medal at the 1993 Central American and Caribbean Games and multiple medals at Central American Games.

 She still holds national records in several events including the outdoor 100 and 400 metres.

-Her sister, Maureen Stewart, is also a former Olympic athlete.
+Her sister, Maureen Stewart, was an Olympic middle-distance runner.